 - If the security issue persists over time, Google will remove the website or infected URL from their index.

 - Limit User Access.

 - Make sure your server settings are up-to-date.

 - Make sure your CMS, Plugins and Themes are regularly updated.

 - Google Security blog, The latest news and insights from Google on security and safety on the Internet

 - Google Search Console (GSC) Security Issues report.

 - Report malware to Google

 - Report phishing error to Google

 Because dangerous websites need to be crawled by Google before being marked as harmful, it’s definitely possible that you come across a dangerous site that isn’t labelled correctly.
-When this is the case, please fill out the corresponding Malware or Phishing report.Please share ❤ SEO Tools, Technical SEO Tools
+When this is the case, please fill out the corresponding Malware or Phishing report.Please share ❤ SEO Tools, Webmaster Tools